mrolims/pynamicalsys/docs/source/dds_lyapunov.rst

 - If :math:`\lambda = 0`, the dynamics is quasiperiodic and trajectories neither converge nor diverge.
 - If :math:`\lambda > 0`, the dynamics is chaotic and trajectories diverge exponentially.

-The calculation of the Lyapunov exponent can be done using the :py:meth:`lyapunov <pycandy.core.discrete_dynamical_systems.DiscreteDynamicalSystem.lyapunov>` method from the :py:class:`DiscreteDynamicalSystem <pycandy.core.discrete_dynamical_systems.DiscreteDynamicalSystem>` class.
+The calculation of the Lyapunov exponent can be done using the :py:meth:`lyapunov <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem.lyapunov>` method from the :py:class:`DiscreteDynamicalSystem <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem>` class.
 Let's use the logistic map as an example:

 .. code-block:: python

-    from pycandy import DiscreteDynamicalSystem as dds
+    from pynamicalsys import DiscreteDynamicalSystem as dds

     # Define the logistic map
     ds = dds(model="logistic map")